inria-thoth/EDAA/README.md

 ## Introduction

-This repository implements various unmixing methods (supervised and blind) on different datasets.
+This repository implements various unmixing methods (supervised and blind) on several standard real datasets.

 ---